Skip to main content

 High relevance

-Total and permanent disability cover.
-A serious back injury, crush injury, or amputation that prevents return to warehouse duties would meet the TPD definition.
-Own Occupation TPD is generally not available for non-management storepeople, pickers, packers, or forklift drivers across the panel; warehouse managers with limited manual content typically retain access to Own Occupation TPD.
+Total and permanent disability cover pays a lump sum if you become permanently unable to work.
+A serious back injury, a crush injury, or an amputation that prevents a return to warehouse duties could meet that definition.
+The stronger own-occupation version, judged against your own job, is generally not available for non-management storepeople, pickers, packers, or forklift drivers, while warehouse managers with limited manual work usually keep access to it.

 Life cover